-(Last Updated on : 13/07/2011)
+(Last Updated on : 05/07/2013)

-It is impossible to tell precisely when or how this handicraft was born.
+The origin of Horn and Bone Craft has not yet been deciphered.
 It is believed that K. V. Appa Rao is the father of horn craft in its present form.
-The maharaja patronized him for his fireworks, for one particular variety of which the hollow part of a horn was used as a container.
-When the king came across an exquisitely carved wooden crane, he was inspired to get a similar one made of horn.
-The work of the art carved by him from the solid part a horn highly pleased the Maharaja.
+Maharaja of Paralakhemundi patronized him for his craftworks, especially for a particular variety in which the hollow part of the horns was used as a container.
+Once the king came across an exquisitely carved wooden crane and was inspired to get a similar one made of horn.
+The same was carved out of the solid part of a horn which highly pleased the Maharaja.
 Appa Rao with his innate business acumen assessed the potentiality of the craft and set up a workshop.
-Efforts were also made to introduce new designs and more sophisticated tools.
-The very word Paralakhemundi became synonymous with horn-craft.
+Efforts were made to introduce new designs and more sophisticated tools.
+Since then, the very word Paralakhemundi became synonymous with horn craft.

 , Honawar in Karnataka

-Fine Art of Bone
+Making of Bone Crafts

-Horn and Bone Artifacts
+Designs of Horn and Bone Craft

 Designs on the bone carving exhibit a variety of motifs including floral and figurative patterns.
 Influences of Mughal architecture